 From the second year, one of the two research projects you completed in your first year will be developed into your full PhD project, co-supervised by at least one experimentalist and one theoretician.

 During this period you will have the option to visit an international lab for one to three months or, in the final year, visit an industrial lab for three to six months.

-A first or upper second-class undergraduate degree or Master's degree in a biomedical science discipline or a relevant theoretical discipline (mathematics, computer science or physics).
-You should also have some background in mathematics or computer science, eg A-levels or application of mathematical modelling/computational methods in undergraduate research.
-Crucially, we are looking for talented and motivated students who are willing to take up the many varied challenges in neural dynamics and are open to learning about new disciplines and working across different fields.
+A first or upper second-class honours degree or master's degree in a biomedical or life science discipline.
+Other closely related disciplines can be considered (eg mathematics, computer science or physics).
+You should also have some background in mathematics or computer science, (eg A-levels or application of mathematical modelling/computational methods in undergraduate research).

 See international equivalent qualifications on the International Office website.